shiwang0211/minimal-mistakes/_posts/2020-06-09-recommender-system.md

+# Memory-based CF

-# Overview
+## Overview

 <img src="https://www.researchgate.net/profile/Shilad_Sen/publication/221607721/figure/fig1/AS:305580804722702@1449867549680/Intermediary-entities-center-relate-user-to-recommended-item.png" width="400">

 **General Workflow**

 - Generate features from user behavior (indirect) / user attributes (direct) for pairs of $(u,i)$
   - Behavior weighing (view, click, purchase)
   - Behavior time (recent or past)
   - Behavior frequency
   - Item popularity (more popular, less important)

 - Apply algorithms (as in following sections), and get candidate list of items
   - For a give user feature vector, retrieve $(item, weight)$
   - There can be multiple tables (e,g., one table for CF, one-table for content-based) or (e.g., one table for browse, one table for click)

 - Filtering based on business rules
   - For example, only recommend new products

 - Ranking by some criterias
   - For example, variety

 Input data also includes:

 - User Info (sex, income)
 - Item Info (BOW, TF-IDF)
 - User-Item Interaction
   - active/explicit: rating
   - passive/implicit: clickstream analysis

-# Memory-based CF

 ## Load some sample dataset